-Although women can vote and run for public office in nearly every country, as of January 2022, they accounted for only 26 percent of parliamentarians worldwide and served as head of state or head of government in twenty-four countries.
+Although women can vote and run for public office in nearly every country, as of September 2022, they accounted for only 26 percent of parliamentarians worldwide and served as head of state or head of government in twenty-eight countries.

 Current research posits numerous explanations for the lack of women in leadership roles, including gender discrimination, lack of female role models, aversion to competitive environments, family responsibilities, and social norms.
 What are the interventions that address these challenges in how we expect women and leaders to behave and increase women’s political aspirations?